 Marvin Zonis is Professor Emeritus, Booth School of Business, The University of Chicago where he taught courses on International Political Economy and on Business Leadership.
-He is an expert on the Middle East and consults and gives speeches to corporations and professional asset management firms throughout the world.
+He was an expert on the Middle East and consulted and gave speeches to corporations and professional asset management firms throughout the world.

 Marvin’s spirit lives on at City through kindness and resources he provided our school.
 His leadership was instrumental in the building a foundation we now carry forward.